Combinatorial structures of the space of gradient vector fields on compact surfaces: Non-contractibility of the space of gradient flows

-\begin{proof} Assume that two separatrices from a saddle (resp. a boundary component connected from a source) as on the left (resp. right) of Figure~\ref{fig:codimension_zero}.
+\begin{proof} Assume that two separatrices to a saddle (resp. a boundary component connected from a source) as on the left (resp. right) of Figure~\ref{fig:codimension_zero+} connect a source with itself.

 Then a sink exists in the plane, which contradicts that a sink exists only at the point at infinity.
-Therefore the assertion {\rm(1)} holds.
+Therefore, the assertion {\rm(1)} (resp. {\rm(2)}) holds.

 The surface $\Sigma_{0,2}$ is a closed annulus whose Euler characteristic is zero.
 The resulting surface of $\Sigma_{0,2}$ removing a sink can be considered as a two-punctured plane.
-This means that the assertion {\rm(2)} holds.
+This means that the assertion {\rm(3)} holds.

-The singular point set of any flow in $[\mathcal{G}^r_{1,2, 0}(\Sigma_{0,2})]$ consists of sinks, $\partial$-sinks, sources, $\partial$-sources, and multi-saddles.
-Since the sum of attracting or repelling singular points is $3$ and the Euler characteristic of any closed annulus is zero, by Poincar{\'e}-Hopf theorem, the sum of indices of multi-saddle is $-3$.
-Therefore the assertion {\rm(3)} holds.
+The singular point set of any flow in $\mathcal{G}^r_{1,2, 0}(\Sigma_{0,2})$ consists of sinks, $\partial$-sinks, sources, $\partial$-sources, and multi-saddles.
+Since the sum of attracting or repelling singular points is $3$ and the Euler characteristic of any closed annulus is zero, by Poincar{\'e}-Hopf theorem, the sum of indices of multi-saddles is $-3$.
+Therefore, the assertion {\rm(4)} holds.

-Since the closed annulus $\Sigma_{0,2}$ has exactly two boundary components, the sum of indices of multi-saddles on a boundary component without $\partial$-sinks or $\partial$-sources is at most $-1$.
-Therefore the assertion {\rm(4)} holds.
+Because the sum of indices of any boundary component without $\partial$-sinks or $\partial$-sources of a flow in $\mathcal{G}^r_{1,0,2,0, >-1}(\Sigma_{0,2})$ is at least one and is an integer, since the closed annulus $\Sigma_{0,2}$ has exactly two boundary components, assertion (4) implies that the sum of indices of multi-saddles on a boundary component without $\partial$-sinks or $\partial$-sources is either $-1$ or $-2$.
+Therefore, the assertion {\rm(5)} holds.

 \end{proof}